drvinceknight/pfm/book/tools-for-mathematics/06-probability/why/main.md

 ## What is the difference between `print` and `return`?

-In functions you see we use the `return` statement.
+In functions we use the `return` statement.
 This does two things:

 1. Assigns a value to the function run;
 2. Ends the function.

 The `print` statement **only** displays the output.

-As an example let us create the following set:
+As an example create the following set:

 $$
     S = \{f(x)\text{ for }x \in \{0, \pi / 4, \pi / 2, 3\pi / 4\}\}